Myaung

-Myaung is located in the western part of Sagaing District, 14 miles away from and in south-west of Myinmu, at the basin area between two rivers of Irrawady meeting with Chindwin and at the right bank of Irrawady.
-It is a town of Myaung township.
+Myaung is located in the western part of Sagaing District, 14 miles away from and in south-west of Myinmu, at the basin area between two rivers of Ayeyarwady meeting with Chindwin and at the right bank of Ayeyarwady.
 It has an area of 179 square miles.
 The rural road of Chaung-U-Ma Yoe Kone pass through the town.

 In order to protect the flooding risk, a dam is dammed on North Main Lake called Myauk Inn Ma Kyi.
 Myinchan-Mandalay ships moored at harbour in the town.

 Population of the town was 6,853 people according to the number of census at 1953.
 There are administration office, police station, public hospital, basic education high school and other official buildings in the town.
 According to census at 1956, population of the township was 60,079 people.
 There were 38 fields of headmen at the township ago.
 It was a township governed by grooms at the age of kings and under the governance of Shwebo Mayor at that time.
 Then, it was also under Ellakappa mayor.
 Myaung township was known Paung Myaung Teik ago and it was founded by Bagan King Narapatisithu.